Nozbe/NoOffice.org/_book/meetings.md

 This is key.
 If a meeting doesn't have an agenda, there's no reason for this meeting to happen at all.

-Agenda is not enough.

-This is key.
-If a meeting doesn't have an agenda, there's no reason for this meeting to happen at all.

 Further, an agenda is not enough.

 Each topic on the agenda has to be written up.
 If nobody took their time to write up a topic, we usually don't discuss it.
 There should always be a person responsible for each agenda topic.